-A long life flexible oil hose is supplied with the boiler, a filter and shut-off valve are required.
-These should be fitted as shown if Figs. 6 and 7.
+A long life flexible oil hose is supplied with the boiler.
+A filter and shut-off valve are required.
+These should be fitted as shown in Figs. 5 and 6.

 The oil shut-off valve should be fitted as close to the burner as practicable to enable the burner to be disconnected without undue loss of oil.
 The filter must be connected in the oil supply pipe and positioned either inside or outside the building.